Edit simulation scenario

 If, for instance, on Monday to Friday, 9 AM to 5 PM, a new case starts every 20 minutes.
 This is a fixed arrival time, so we choose “Fixed” inter-arrival time and enter a value of 20.
 Also, we change the Time unit to “Minutes.”

 Apromore also allows us to create a different inter-arrival time.
-For instance, if, during weekends, a new case starts every 30 minutes, we can add a new inter-arrival time to capture this behavior.
-First, we create a “Weekend” timetable in the timetable tab.
-To learn more about creating a new timetable, see Timetables parameters tab.
+For instance, if, during weekends, a new case starts every 30 minutes, we can add a new inter-arrival time to capture this behaviour.
+First, create a “Weekend” timetable in the timetable tab.
+To learn about creating such a timetable, see Timetables parameters tab.

-In Arrival timetable, select the other timetable we have created from the timetable.
-In our case, we select Weekends.
+In the dropdown, select the other timetable we have created.
+In our case, we select the Weekends timetable.

 Now we can specify the arrival timetable for weekends.
 If a new case starts every 30 minutes, we will set the values accordingly.